-In January 2021, the Town Council determined the Strategic Priorities for 2021-2023, providing guidance to Town staff on workload prioritization.
+In January 2022, the Town Council determined the Strategic Priorities for 2022-2024, providing guidance to Town staff on workload prioritization.
 The Town Council reaffirmed its Core Goals, including: Community Character, Good Governance, Fiscal Stability, Quality Public Infrastructure, Civic Enrichment, and Public Safety.
-Even with the significant budgetary challenges associated with the COVID-19 pandemic, many of Council's primary goals and priorities are programmed in the FY 2021-22 Operating and Capital Budgets.
+Even with the continuing challenges associated with the COVID-19 pandemic, many of Council's primary goals and priorities are programmed in the FY 2022/23 Operating and Capital Budgets.